Pariyatti/mobile-spikes/ui-spikes/reactnative-js-spike/README.md

 ```

 # Running the app

 ```
 cd pariyatti
 npm start

 ```

-(iOS only for now)
 This will start Expo console web app and open a link in the browser.
 Choose "Run iOS simulator" to see the app in OSX IPhone Simulator.
 Alternatively publish it in Echo profile and interact with the app in IPhone via iOS Expo app.

 # Troubleshooting